The best sports for cerebral palsy are the ones that keep your child active, engaged, and safe.

 Cerebral Palsy Sports Classification System

-This is only possible if the competition is fair.
+This is only possible if the competition is fair and relatively evenly matched.

 Because functional abilities in individuals with cerebral palsy can vary so much, organizations develop classification systems to place children with CP in sports against competitors with relatively similar functional levels.